postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/command-line-integration-with-newman.md

 ## Custom reporters

 Custom reporters come in handy when one would want to generate collection run reports that cater to very specific use cases.
-For instance, logging out the response body when a request (or it's tests) fail, and so on.
+For instance, logging out the response body when a request (or its tests) fail, and so on.

 ## Building custom reporters